hapax/hapax.github.io/assets/polarizer.md

 $\omega$ big.
-But experimentalists noticed that, weirdly, for a given metal, below a certain frequency electrons would never be liberated, no matter what the intensity of the torchlight!
+But experimentalists noticed that, weirdly, for a given metal, below a certain frequency electrons would never be liberated, no matter what the intensity of the flashlight!
 This is very surprising, almost like a low-frequency tsunami failing to dislodge the beach ball.
 What gives?